esimmonsrosello/HOOF/README.md

 # HOOF: Harmonised Optimization of Oligos and Frames

 **HOOF** is a professional bioinformatics application for sequence optimization and analysis.
 It integrates multiple optimization algorithms with comprehensive analytical tools, all accessible through an intuitive **Streamlit** interface.
+Both demo (HOOF.v4.demo.py) and full software (HOOF.py) available.

+**Typical install time** about a minute for both full software and demo.

+**Tested on** Mac/Linux & Windows - No non-standard hardware needed.

 ---

-## Features

 ### Optimization Methods
 - **Standard Codon Optimization** – Uses the most frequent codons for each amino acid to maximize expression.